NainaGhosh01/Full-stack-Weather-forecast-app/README.md

 ## ⚙️ How It Works

 1. Code is pushed to main → triggers GitHub Actions.
-2. Docker image is built and pushed to GitHub Container Registry (GHCR).
+2. Docker image is built and pushed to Dockerhub.
 3. Terraform creates Azure resources: Resource Group, App Service Plan, Web App.
 4. Azure Web App pulls the container and runs the Flask app.
 5. GitHub Actions outputs the live app URL.

+---

+---

+## 🤖 Conclusion

+This project demonstrates how to:

+- Containerize a Flask web app using Docker.
+- Push the image to Docker Hub.
+- Automate the deployment to Azure App Service using GitHub Actions and Terraform.

 ---